Is Lisbon Safe? Making the Best of Your Time With No Worries in The Bacalhau Capital.

 Best Neighborhoods in Lisbon to Stay

 Portugal’s capital city, Lisbon, has one of the most enchanting coastlines in Europe.
-Lisbon is the only capital city in Europe along the coast and makes for the perfect place to stay.
+Lisbon is the only capital city in Europe along the Atlantic ocean coast, and it is among the 7 most beautiful capital cities in Europe.

 Some of the most beautiful neighborhoods in Lisbon have buildings with bright colors that really stand out.